siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is the rigorous local `4u` result.

+Crucially, this does not mean that where there had been flowing energy $2E$ there is now flowing energy $4E$.
+The total transported energy is still the merged $2E$.
+What changes under coherent overlap is the local density of that flowing energy in the surviving wave transport.

 Interpretation is straightforward once the transport picture is kept in view.
 Take one isolated transporting portion over one transport interval
 $\Delta t$.
 If its realized cross-section is $A$, then its